jamesrcounts/jamesrcounts.com/_posts/2025-06-22-why-your-terraform-platform-isnt-scaling.md

 But that illusion cracked the moment we needed to touch the platform *behind* the automation.

-If I needed a new service principal in Azure AD, I had to open a ServiceNow ticket.
+If I needed a new service principal in Entra ID, I had to open a ServiceNow ticket.
 If I needed access to a Git repo or a shared pipeline library in Azure DevOps, I needed to hunt down the Project Collection Administrator.
 If we wanted a new workspace in Terraform Cloud, forget it—we were back to tribal knowledge and manual steps.